tortsBsus/I_Capitalizer/README.md

 # I_Capitalizer
 **Function**

-          Capitalizes the I at
+          Capitalizes the I
-              1. The beginning of a sentence
+              1. at the beginning of a sentence
               2. in cases like "i am", "i was" and "i will"
               3. in cases like "he is going.i am not"
               4. in cases like "she is going. i am not"